seedhartha/reone/README.md

 - Play KotOR and TSL from beginning to end
 - Create mods that drastically change the gameplay or improve the visuals

-The project is in the early stages of development at this point: resource management, scene management, rendering, audio, GUI and scripting subsystems are already implemented, while game mechanics are actively being worked on.
+The project is at a mid-stage of development: most engine subsystems have already been implemented, while game mechanics are actively being worked on.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

 ## Contributing